megazron/can-sat-for-debris-detection/README.md

-# 🛰️ Space Debris Detection using LiDAR
+# 🛰️ CanSat for Debris Detection

 This project implements a **LiDAR-based system for detecting space debris** in Low Earth Orbit (LEO).
 It uses **Arduino firmware, LiDAR sensors, and Python applications** to simulate debris detection and tracking.